• Skip to primary navigation

 Instructions

-• Bake the brownies for 30 - 35 minutes, or until a toothpick inserted in the middle comes out clean.
+• Bake the brownies for 30 - 35 minutes, or until a toothpick inserted in the center comes out with very thick brownie batter or moist crumbs.

 • Serve at room temperature with a few scoops of ice cream!